consbio/mbtileserver/README.md

   mbtileserver [flags]

 Flags:
-      --cachesize int   Size of cache in MB. (default 250) -c, --cert string     X.509 TLS certificate filename.
+  -c, --cert string     X.509 TLS certificate filename.
 If present, will be used to enable SSL on the server.
   -d, --dir string      Directory containing mbtiles files. (default "./tilesets")
       --domain string   Domain name of this server